SWTOR-Slicers/WikiPedia/README.md

 - Filenames starting with “swtor\_main\_art\_dynamic\_”: those contain body parts and armor parts the game builds our characters and companions out of.
 These are the ones we will be most interested in if we want to do character-related stuff.

+- Filenames containing the "\_creature\_" word: those refer to beasts, characters and others that are built as full body single meshes: say, an early Darth Malgus, an Akk dog.

 - Filenames starting with “swtor\_main\_area\_” and “swtor\_main\_art\_area\_”: they contain terrain and buildings’ parts: whole mountains, bridges, buildings and empty rooms; or “construction sets” involving walls, furniture, road parts, etc. It holds spaceship interiors and exteriors, too.
 Don't confuse them with the ones starting with "swtor\_en-us\_area\_" without the "\_art\_", as those don't contain any such asset.

-- Filenames containing the "creature" word: those refer to beasts, characters and others that are built as full body single meshes: say, an early Darth Malgus, an Akk dog.

 - Other filenames containing the "\_art\_" word: we can find in them weapons, ships, vehicles, "farming" items (crystals, crates, etc.).